 Other things unrelated to the menopause: I waited four months to have sex with her although we did fool around during this period.
 She didn’t want to have sex during the Easter and Christmas periods because of her Christian values.
-She refuses a certain sexual position because it’s impersonal.
+She’s opposed to a particular sexual position because she says it’s impersonal.
 She thinks if we got married or lived together, she would have a higher sex drive and we’d have sex more often.
 Would getting married actually change anything?
 Is she saying, “Commit to me and you’ll get all the sex you want”?

 She’s devoted to me and would make a good wife, but I’m just feeling dissatisfied in the bedroom.
 Perhaps I could find someone else and have a more active sex life, but this someone else may not be as devoted.
 Life is about trade-offs.
 Is it a valid reason to end a relationship if you’re not satisfied with the sex but everything else is good?— Dissatisfied in the Bedroom